ywarnier/launch/lms_lrs.md

 multiple languages, it should be repeated for each language.
 If the language is unknown, then the attribute should be left blank.

+## Launch
 <a name="launch" />
-### Launch

-TinCan APs(?) do not need to be launched from an LMS, however it is still an option.
-When an LMS launches a Tin Can AP, it will provide the necessary information for that AP to track back to the LRS (endpoint, learner information, credentials, and optionally registration, activity ID, platform,language, and grouping).
+TinCan APs (Activity Providers) do not need to be launched from an LMS, however it is still an option.
+When an LMS launches a TinCan AP, it will provide the necessary information for that AP to track back to the LRS (endpoint, learner information, credentials, and optionally registration, activity ID, platform,language, and grouping).
 The format of the launch URL will be as follows: